UNITED STATES

 ● | our Demonstration Plant team’s ability to achieve the full amount of funding support from the Department of Energy (“DoE”) through the remainder of the Demonstration Plant project; |

-● | our Demonstration Plant team’s ability to secure additional DoE funding, in addition to the awarded funding, on a cost-share basis relating to the Demonstration Plant project or any further initiatives that may be undertaken relating to the Demonstration Plant; |
+● | our Demonstration Plant team’s ability to secure additional funding (in addition to the previously awarded funding) relating to the Demonstration Plant project or any further initiatives or advancements that may be undertaken relating to the Demonstration Plant; |

 ● | our ability to receive the full amount of funding in connection with the Wyoming Energy Authority grant for the Demonstration Plant; |

-● | our ability to complete and operate the Demonstration Plant, including in a manner to meet project objectives and to do so within the approved budget and estimated timeline; |
+● | our ability to operate the Demonstration Plant, including in a manner to meet project objectives within the approved budget and estimated timeline; |

 ● | the source, quality, costs, and timing of materials, equipment, supplies and resources, including human resources, for the construction, operation, and decommissioning of the Demonstration Plant; |

-● | the plans for our projects or other interests, operations, or rights; |
+● | plans for our projects or other interests, operations, or rights; |

 ● | plans and strategies during and following the completion of operations of the Demonstration Plant, including the potential for further operation of the Demonstration Plant to meet additional objectives; |